K. K. Yeo: Career: Theologian, educator, academic

 Yeo was a professor of New Testament at Alliance Bible Seminary in Hong Kong from 1992 to 1996, before becoming Harry R. Kendall Professor of New Testament at Garrett-Evangelical Theological Seminary, where he has taught since July 1996.
 He also served on the graduate school faculty of Northwestern University, Evanston (1997–2008) for the joint Garrett-Northwestern PhD program.

+Yeo is an affiliate faculty member at the Department of Asian Languages and Cultures at Northwestern University Evanston (since 2015), and a Distinguished Visiting Professor at Zhejiang University, Hangzhou, China (since 2012), a visiting professor of Peking University, Peking Normal University, and Fudan University in China (since 2006).
+He currently serves as one of the international consultants at Christian Art Center, Peking Normal University, Beijing (since 2015); a dissertation mentor of the PhD and MTh programs at Australian College of Theology (since 2018).
+He was the academic director of the International Leadership Group (ILG) at Peking University (2005–2016), directing the MA in Christian Studies and PhD in Biblical Studies programs, matriculating almost one thousand graduates at Peking University.